pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 That's all kind of a moot point though, unless you actually think the wormhole is going to reopen in our lifetime.
 I mean, it's been eight years― you'd think if they were going to open it they'd have done it by now instead of leaving everyone on this side trapped.
 All the companies that poured countless bags of money colonizing Eurydice must have at least tried it rather than give up on their sizeable investment.
 And at the very least, every family with someone stuck on the other side of the wormhole would give an arm and a leg just to talk to their children again, so if they could open it up even just a peep, I'm sure we'd know by now.

-Eventually the color had returned to Rathead's face and I asked him why he's so sure about it reopening someday.
+He kept reminiscing about all these little things about his home, what his life used be to be, and what he'd do the moment he got back to Earth.
+Slowly the color returned to his face.
+He seemed so damn sure he'll be able to go back someday that I just had to ask him why, even if it's so damn unlikely.

-"Because it just has to," he said to me, "Because one day, I'm gonna hug little Sonya in my arms again, even if she's all grown up, because that's just the way the world is meant to be."
+"Because it just has to," he said to me, "Because one day, I'm gonna hug little Sonya in my arms again, even if she's all grown up, because that's just the way the world is meant to be.
+Isn't that enough?"

 I can't imagine ever having any kids, and I've never cared much for my own family either.
-I didn't know my own mother for long, and when my father wasn't wallowing in self-pity after the divorce, he was busy being the least supportive parent on planet Earth.
+I didn't know my own mother for long, and when my father wasn't wallowing in self-pity after she left him, he was busy putting down my accomplishments and doubting me every step of the way.
 But sometimes I see how everyone else gets along with their family and wish I had that too.
 How would my life be different?
 Would I still be stuck on this shithole of a planet, driving sewage around and hiding in dark tunnels?

 When Nybble finally gave us the all clear, we dropped off the sewage and went back to the Mahjong parlor to report back to Jerry.
 He dismissed us, except for Nybble, who I hear was chewed out extensively.
 He fucking deserves it.

 Maddis and JC had gone home hours ago, but Mara was still hanging around, apparently still trying to get used to the place.
 She said she'd passed by Ratman who just wanted to be alone for the night, and asked me what got us so late.
 So I told her what happened: Nybble fucking up, hiding in a dark tunnel for four hours, and Rathead's mental breakdown.
 Mara's a good listener.
-She's always asking all these questions that lead you into different little topics, and she's always so attentive even though I'm sure I was so damn boring to listen to.
+She's always asking all these questions that lead you into different little topics, and half an hour later you forgot how the conversation even started but it's okay because you're having fun.
+And she's always so attentive even though I'm sure I was so damn boring to listen to.

 "If that happens again, you have to be gentler.
 Boys need soothing words too," Mara told me, "I think when you asked him about his favorite food, you got him to imagine a future Rathead where he's enjoing poutine safe at home, and it gave him a bit of hope.
 That's probably what calmed him down."

 I wanted to talk with her more, so I asked her if she'd want to grab dinner with me or something if she hadn't eaten yet.
-But she said she still had something she had to do, and maybe ask again next time.
+But she said she still had something she had to do.
+"Ask me again next time," she said.

 So I went home alone, swinging by the convenience store on the way, where the windows still haven't been replaced after being smashed in last month.
-The Cajun cream sauce pasta ready meal costs 50 friggin' Lyra each now, so I just reconstituted the shitty nutrient powder I already had.
+The Cajun cream sauce pasta ready meal costs 50 friggin' Lyra each now, so I had to just reconstitute the shitty nutrient powder I had at home.
+I'm getting real sick of this artificial chocolate flavor.
+Urgh.

 I guess I should head to bed.